-During the Annual Stockholders' Meeting held on October 8, 2019, the following matters formed part of the Agenda and were submitted to the vote of, and were subsequently approved by a unanimous vote of the stockholders owning 65% of the shares issued and outstanding:
+During the Annual Stockholders' Meeting held on October 30, 2020, the following matters formed part of the Agenda and were submitted to the vote of, and were subsequently approved by a unanimous vote of the stockholders owning 65% of the shares issued and outstanding:

 - a.
 Call to Order.

 - b.
 Certification of Notice and Quorum.

 - c.
 Approval of Minutes of the Previous Stockholders' Meeting.

 - d.
-Report to the Stockholders for the Year 2018.
+Report to the Stockholders for the Year 2019.

 - e.
 Ratifications of the Acts of the Board and Management.

 - f.
-Election of Directors for 2019-2020.
+Election of Directors for 2020-2021.

 - g.
 Appointment of External Auditor.

 - h.
 Appointment of External Counsel

 - i.
+Other matters.

+- Authority to Pledge Shares of Stock in Waterfront Manila Premier Development Inc.

-Other matters. - j.
+- j.
 Adjournment.